tshadowknight/SRW_Engine_MV_Docs/manual.md

 * hidePortraitOverlay id

 	Hides the portrait overlay with the specified id.
+If multiple of the same overlay are currently applied all instances will be removed.

 * hideAllPortraitOverlays